 Visit Serampore (Shrirampur, erstwhile Fredriksnagore), situated only 25 kilometers away from Kolkata, and delve into the unique history of this old colonial town, that was once filled with riches and grandeur.
-Today, with its elegant structures, the legacy of Danish, British and Bengali history and culture, Serampore makes for a pleasant day-long getaway from the concrete boxes of the city skyline.

 Less than five minutes’ walk from here is the over 230 years old Denmark Tavern, which has been dusted off and spruced up into a lodge that you can now book a stay in.
 Operated by The Park Hotels, there is a restaurant and bakery on the ground floor and rooms for staying on the first floor.
-You can choose from any of the five high-ceilinged spacious rooms on Bengal’s tourism department website.
+You can choose from any of the five high-ceilinged spacious rooms on West Bengal’s tourism department website.
 The restaurant is open from noon to 9.30pm.

-Another very interesting historical landmark, that will leave you in awe of Serampore’s glorious past, is the Goswami Rajbari, belonging to wealthy Bengali merchants.
-It is said that when the Danes decided to hand over Serampore to the British, the Goswamis offered to pay 11,00,000 Rupees to buy the entire town but the offer was declined.
+Another very interesting historical landmark, that will leave you in awe of Shrirampore’s glorious past, is the Goswami Rajbari, belonging to wealthy Bengali merchants.
+It is said that when the Danes decided to hand over Serampore to the British, the Goswamis offered to pay 11,00,000 rupees to buy the entire town but the offer was declined.
 The Rajbari and other related mansions reflect a neoclassical style of architecture with the northern complex of the Rajbari containing a huge courtyard supported by majestic fluted Corinthian pillars.

 Find the time to visit Unique Lodge, the 130-year old family home of the Bhattacharyas.
 A beautiful amalgamation of European and Indian architectural styles.
 It also serves as a museum, full of collectibles, clocks and other curios, added over the years.
 Get in touch with Pradipta Bhattacharya (09830071787) for a pre-arranged tour of the property.